hmschlesi/ObiOrbita/README.md

-# Open Source Hardware Project for Playtronica Orbita - Orbitar OpenSource Hardware
+# Open Source Hardware Implementation for Playtronica Orbita

 ## Team Members
-- Pongpanoch Chongpatiyutt
 - Hans-Martin Schlesier
 - Kim-Sarah Nowak
 - Nasuh Ege Acikgöz
+- Pongpanoch Chongpatiyutt

 ## Practice Partner
 - Sasha Pas (Playtronica)

 ## Concept
-Our project is "Orbits on a Budget" (aka OBI Orbitar).
-The goal is to create a manual and design for the Orbitar that can be built with a minimal budget and conventional tools or service hacks.
-This includes services like Zuschnittservice at Baumarkt, using recycled wood, etc. This concept favors cost over convenience or advanced functions.
-The construction process will have plenty of opportunities to improve quality or focus the budget on a specific function.
+Our project, "Orbits on a Budget" (also known as OBI Orbitar), aims to create a manual and design for the Orbitar that can be built with a minimal budget and conventional tools.
+We plan to incorporate services like Zuschnittservice at Baumarkt and recycled wood into our design process.
+This concept prioritizes cost-efficiency over convenience or advanced functions, providing ample opportunities for quality improvement or specific function focus during the construction process.

 ## Design Idea: The ObiOrbita
-Our design focuses on easy manufacturing and assembly of a working Orbita design.
-We aim to use off-the-shelf hardware where possible.
-Other parts should be simple to manufacture with common household tools, like a power drill or box cutter.
-The design follows the existing design of the Orbita.
+Our design emphasizes the easy manufacturing and assembly of a working Orbita design.
+We plan to utilize off-the-shelf hardware where possible.
+Other parts should be easy to manufacture with common household tools like a power drill or box cutter.
+The design follows the existing design principles of the Orbita.

 ## Project Goal
-The objective of our project is to develop an open-source hardware approach for the Playtronica Orbita.
-Our primary aim is to create a comprehensive manual/documentation that clearly describes how to integrate the electronic components provided by Playtronica into a music interface, which we'll design.
-We're committed to making this process accessible for educational purposes and budget-friendly, enabling anyone to easily reconstruct it with a limited number of pieces.
+Our goal is to implement an open-source hardware approach for the Playtronica Orbita.
+The primary aim is to develop a comprehensive manual/documentation explaining how to integrate the electronic components provided by Playtronica into a music interface designed by us.
+We are committed to making this process accessible for educational purposes and budget-friendly, enabling anyone to reconstruct it with a limited number of components.

-The components provided by Playtronica for this project include sensors, a Raspberry Pi, a motor, motor belt, magnets, and USB-media/USB-power components.
+Components provided by Playtronica for this project include sensors, a Raspberry Pi, a motor, a motor belt, magnets, USB-media, and USB-power components.

 ## Project Plan Summary

-The development of our project involves several steps, from concept creation to final presentation.
-Here's a high-level overview of our process:
+The project will follow several steps, ranging from concept creation to final presentation:

-1. **Introduction to the Project and Needs:** Understand the project requirements and the problems we are trying to solve.
+1. **Introduction to the Project and Needs**: Understanding project requirements and identifying problems.
-2. **Concept Design:** Theoretical concept development and translating these concepts into tangible designs.
+2. **Concept Design**: Theoretical concept development and translating concepts into designs.
-3. **Production Planning:** This involves planning for the production of "ObiOrbitar" and the decision-making process for the second concept "Orbitime".
+3. **Production Planning**: Planning for "ObiOrbitar" production and decision-making for the second concept "Orbitime".
-4. **Prototyping:** This includes the creation of a Bill of Materials (BOM), determining the necessary tools for production, procuring the BOM and Orbita Kit, assembly, and making necessary adjustments during the prototyping phase.
+4. **Prototyping**: This includes the creation of a Bill of Materials (BOM), determining necessary tools for production, procuring the BOM and Orbita Kit, assembling, and making necessary adjustments during the prototyping phase.
-5. **Technical Documentation:** Designing the documentation format and templates, creating an index of product documentation, drafting manuals, assembly guidelines, and developing drawings and templates for both "ObiOrbitar" and "Orbitime".
+5. **Technical Documentation**: Designing the format and templates for documentation, creating an index of product documentation, drafting manuals and assembly guidelines, and developing drawings and templates for both "ObiOrbitar" and "Orbitime".
-6. **Video Production:** This involves the creation of instructional videos to supplement the written documentation.
+6. **Video Production**: Creating instructional videos to supplement written documentation.
-7. **Final Presentation:** Implementation of the last changes and release of the documentation.
+7. **Final Presentation**: Implementing final changes and releasing documentation.

-## Engagement with the Practice Partner
-We plan to work closely with Sasha Pas through iterative design rounds and prototype creation, both theoretically and practically.
-Sasha will coordinate with us, supplying the components mentioned above and, if necessary, providing time in his workshop for hands-on work.

 ## Project Deliverables
-- Open Source Hardware Approach Outcome: ObiOrbita
-  - A working prototype of an open-source, affordable, and user-friendly version of the Orbita.
+- **Open Source Hardware Approach Outcome: ObiOrbita**: A working prototype of an open-source, affordable, and user-friendly version of the Orbita.
-- Detailed documentation, including:
-  - Index of product documentation
-  - Architecture
-  - Assembly instructions, Bill of Materials (BOM), and Tools
+- **Detailed Documentation**: Including an index of product documentation, architecture, assembly instructions, Bill of Materials (BOM), Tools, design files (CAD), and video.
-  - Design Files (CAD)
-  - Video
-- GitHub Collaboration
-  - Our GitHub repository will serve as a collaborative workspace where we share our design files and documentation, allowing for community contributions.
+- **GitHub Collaboration**: Our GitHub repository will serve as a collaborative workspace where we share our design files and documentation, allowing community contributions.